Understanding Amazon Packaging Standards

 - ISTA 6-Amazon.com-Over Boxing is a requirement for PFP Certification

 Motivation for Vendors and Testing Labs

-Vendors are motivated because, after August 1, 2019, any product using FBA without a certification will be subject to extra per-unit charges by Amazon.
+Vendors are motivated because, after August 1, 2019, any product using FBA without a certification will be subject to a $1.99 per-unit charge-back by Amazon.
 Not a good thing for profit margins.

 Testing labs should be motivated by the potential revenue.
 Amazon has not released the number of products covered by its FBA program but estimates are in the millions.
 Testing and certifying all those products represents an enormous amount of business for qualified labs.